pree251/To-Do-List/README.md

 It shows the current date and month at the top so you can keep track of your to-do lists. </br>
 You also have the option to access a "Work List" in case you don't want to mix your personal and professional goals for the day. </br>
 To the url, just add "/work" in order to access the "Work List". </br>

+**This app has been deployed on Heroku : https://young-plateau-47598.herokuapp.com/**